 image description

-MorningStar TriStar 60 MPPT Solar Charge Controller
+MorningStar TriStar 60 MPPT Solar Charge Controller Review

-Price: £620 inc VAT (+ £135 inc VAT for the remote meter) in March 2021
+Price: £620 inc VAT (+ £135 inc VAT for the remote meter) in March 2021, similar price in 2024

 MorningStar have been in the running for previous Solar Charge Controller purchases, but in the end were not chosen.